 - Open your MIDI Sprout for iOS app and listen!

-NOTES AND TIPS FOR ELECTRODE USE AND REMOVAL FROM PLANTS
+TIPS FOR ELECTRODE USE AND REMOVAL FROM PLANTS

 The electrode pads that come with your MIDI Sprout are reusable and, in most cases, are safe to leave on your plant for months at a time.